There are many advantages to choosing Simple Surrogacy as your Surrogacy Agency, and the most important among them is our location in Dallas, Texas.

 Under Texas surrogacy law, the married intended parents, not the gestational mother, are the legal parents of a child born to a surrogate mother if all parties entered into a validated gestational agreement at least 14 days before the embryo is transferred to the surrogate mother.

 Texas surrogacy law allows the intended parents to use their own genetic material or the sperm or egg may come from a donor.
-However, Traditional Surrogacies (where a surrogate mother uses her own eggs) are not supported, and unfortunately, non-married couples and gay couples cannot take advantage of the statute.
+However, Traditional Surrogacies (where a surrogate mother uses her own eggs) are not supported, and unfortunately, non-married couples or singles cannot take advantage of the statute, but we have still worked successfully with those kinds of parents in Texas and other states.

 By Texas law, validated “gestational agreements” between IPs and their gestational mothers have several advantages.
 The benefits to Texas agreements are: